 Body mass index (BMI) is a ratio of your height to your weight.
+The BMI is a measure of overweight that is corrected for height.
 Knowing your BMI is a way of finding whether you are at a healthy weight.
 The higher your BMI, the greater your risk for weight-related health problems.

 BMI below 18.5: Underweight

 BMI 18.5 to 24.9: Healthy weight or "ideal body weight"

 BMI 25 to 29.9: Overweight